Gjorgi Kolozov

 Gjorgi Kolozov (Ѓорѓи Колозов; February 26, 1948 – October 13, 2003) was one of the best-known Macedonian actors.
 He became famous by playing one of the main roles in the television series Makedonski narodni prikazni (Macedonian Folk Tales), which aired in the late 1980s and 1990s.

 Kolozov is remembered as a white-haired man with a white beard who almost resembled Santa Claus in appearance and facial description.
-He appeared in a variety of roles but mostly in that of a king, a peasant or God.
-Having won the hearts of the widest audience and earned the title "the Macedonian king" among the Macedonian actors.
+He appeared in a variety of roles but mostly in that of a tsar, a peasant or God.
+Having won the hearts of the widest audience and earned the title "the Macedonian tsar" among the Macedonian actors.
 His fame has not faded away and the number of his fans continues to grow.

 Early life

 Kolozov was born to a poor family in the small town of Bogdanci and started his career in the theater of Štip.
 He was a member of the first graduating class at the Academy of Drama Arts, Ss.
 Cyril and Methodius University of Skopje in 1973.